catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

 Additional Notes
 ----------------
-These commands should result in a bunch of Python :mod:`logging` output, describing what the script is doing, and outputs in the ``sqlite``, ``datapkg``, and ``parquet`` directories within your workspace.
+These commands should result in a bunch of Python :mod:`logging` outputs, describing what the script is doing, and outputs in the ``sqlite``, ``datapkg``, and ``parquet`` directories within your workspace.
 In particular, you should see new files at ``sqlite/ferc1.sqlite`` and ``sqlite/pudl.sqlite``,